 Many experts believe that in a person with MS, the immune system attacks and damages the body’s nerves.

 This can affect many parts of the body, and it can have a significant impact on a person’s quality of life.

-Symptoms of MS usually develop between the ages of 20 and 40.
-They can include:
+Symptoms of MS usually develop between the ages of

 - blurred or double vision

 - color blindness